aduros/wasm4/site/docs/tutorials/snake/handling-user-input.md

 So if the player presses "Right" and "Button 1", the value would be 33.
 Now are all values "a power of two", meaning you can set and check them using binary operators.

-If you wnt to check if Button 1 is pressed, simply use the binary AND:
+If you want to check if Button 1 is pressed, simply use the binary AND:

 This is true for all other buttons too.